 This heart rate zones calculator uses your Maximum Heart Rate and your Minimum Heart Rate to calculate your Heart Rate Reserve – this is how much your heart rate can vary.
 It then calculates your heart rate zone boundaries as percentages of that Heart Rate Reserve.
 If you find it useful, you can press here to see other relevant running calculators.

 The Maximum Heart Rate should have been measured in a Maximum Heart Rate Stress Test.
 The Minimum Heart Rate should have been measured while standing still, first thing in the morning.

 In the absence of availability of a blood lactate response test, this heart rate zones calculator is the best option for determining your training zones.

 Other reasons that your heart rate might vary from normal are atmospheric conditions, dehydration and altitude, which can all have big impacts on your ability to hold a certain pace as you’d expect.
-Again, what’s that underlying perceived effort – that’s what you really need to duplicate each time.
+Again, what’s your underlying perceived effort?
+That’s what you really need to replicate each time.

 If you enjoyed this article and want more in-depth running advice, add your info below and you’ll get emails with useful running tips.
 Nutrition.
 Training.
 Running Form.
 Recovery.
 Discipline & Mindset.
 You can unsubscribe at any time, but the aim is to make it interesting enough so that you won’t want to.
 Obviously, we’ll mention our courses to get you better at running too and you’ll be the first to know when new courses are added.